Call now

 Creating a Clean and Stress-Free Environment

 A clean habitat minimizes exposure to pathogens that can lead to secondary infections and secondary bacterial infection.
 Respiratory infections can easily spread between other rats in the same environment, so isolating sick rats is important to prevent disease transmission.
-Choose paper-based bedding over wood-based options to reduce bacterial growth, regularly sanitize the cage frequently, and avoid irritants.
+Choose paper-based bedding over wood-based options to reduce bacterial growth, regularly sanitize the cage frequently using best practices for safely cleaning rodent-contaminated areas, and avoid irritants.
 Other bacteria present in the environment can contribute to secondary infections, especially if the immune system is compromised.
 White blood cells play a crucial role in the immune response, helping to combat bacterial infections.

 After pathogen exposure, in large colonies, how many rats become infected depends on factors like hygiene and population density.